prpole/dissertation/chapter2/main.md

 (contrary to the advice of more experienced travelers) whose foot becomes soaked with water.
-In both, the man struggles to build a fire to dry himself out and stay alive, fighting the absolute numbness of his extremities to light birch bark with a book of matches.
+In both, the man struggles to build a fire to dry himself out and stay alive, fighting the absolute numbness of his extremities to light birch-bark kindling with a book of matches.

 But there are differences in the key events as well, inviting a comparative reading.
 In the earlier story, the man makes it back to camp with scars and an education.
-In the latter, he dies, and his canine companion (who does not appear in the former version) returns without him to "the other food-providers and fire-providers."[@london_build_2001 271]
+In the latter, he dies, and his canine companion (who does not appear in the former version) returns without him to "the other food-providers and fire-providers."[@london_build_2001 271] Furthermore, while the protagonist of the early story is individuated, receiving a name and thus an identity, the protagonist of the later story is merely called "the man."
+This was a deliberate omission and one that occurred early in the composition process.
+In the first handwritten manuscripts, it is clear that London had given the man a name before taking it away, writing "John Collins" and "Collins" several times before scratching them out.
+"Collins" becomes a blank slate for "man", London's preferred term for referring to the human in general.[@london_jack_1916 JL1310]

-With these two changes to the events of the story come more significant philosophical implications, particularly about how reason and technology have come to define the very essence of the human.
-Reason and technology are not restricted to humans in his vision, however, merely existing in different proportions with respect to other forms of knowing.
-Broadly speaking, knowledge as such forms a barrier between the individual organism and death, and the novel lays out three forms of such knowledge: instinct, reason, and social knowledge.
+With these changes to the events of the story come more significant philosophical implications, particularly about how reason and technology have come to define the very essence of the human.
+Broadly speaking, the story suggests that knowledge as such forms a barrier between the individual organism and death, laying out three forms of such knowledge: instinct, individual reason, and socially transmitted experience.
+The different proportions of each of these forms of knowledge comes to define the distinct essences of individuals and species alike.

 London is inconsistent regarding the extent to which each of these forms of knowledge does indeed constitute knowledge.
-On one hand, instinct is presented as something other than knowing.
+In some cases, instinct is presented as something other than knowing.
 When, confronted with wet feet just as the man is, the dog begins licking and biting its toes to break off the ice, London draws a line between apparently automatic action and reason.
 The dog's preventative measure "was a matter of instinct.
 To permit the ice to remain would mean sore feet.
 It did not know this.
-It merely obeyed the mysterious prompting that arose from the deep crypts of its being."
-In contrast, when the man helps the dog remove the ice from its feet, he does so not out of some coevolutionary impulse, but out of a deduced and self-serving rationale.
-No, the dog did not know what the ice "meant": "But the man knew, having achieved a judgment on the subject, and he removed the mitten from his right hand and helped tear out the ice-particles."[@london_build_2001 263-4] Here is an apparently familiar story about the line separating human and animal, not unlike Burroughs's position in his excoriation of nature fakers.
+It merely obeyed the mysterious prompting that arose from the deep crypts of its being."[@london_build_2001 263] In contrast, when the man helps the dog remove the ice from its feet, he does so not out of some coevolutionary impulse, but based on a deduced and self-serving rationale.
+No, the dog did not know what the ice "meant": "But the man knew, having achieved a judgment on the subject, and he removed the mitten from his right hand and helped tear out the ice-particles."[@london_build_2001 263-4] Here is a familiar story about the line separating human and animal, not unlike Burroughs's position in his excoriation of nature fakers.
 Where the man "achieve[s] a judgment," the dog merely "obeys" a distinctly embodied sedimentation of ancestral experiences.
-Dubbing the source of the dog's instinctual response "the deep crypts of its being," London makes this action dead, a stark contrast to the active language of the man's intellectual achievements.
+Dubbing the source of the dog's instinctual response "the deep crypts of its being," London renders this action as somehow dead, a stark contrast to the active language of the man's intellectual achievements.

-But this familiar argument that places the non-human on the side of instinct and the human on the side of reason is not London's argument, as is clear from his response to Burroughs, and the easy division is quickly complicated.
+But this familiar argument that places the non-human on the side of instinct and the human on the side of reason is not London's, as is clear from his response to Burroughs, and the initial easy division is quickly complicated.
 In the first place, the dog of "To Build a Fire" has all the same capacity for reason that London saw in his own dogs and that he ascribes to Buck and White Fang.
 Responding to life-threatening cold, the dog has a learned response that appears simultaneously with his instinctive one: "The dog had learned fire, and it wanted fire, or else to burrow under the snow and cuddle its warmth away from the air."[@london_build_2001 262] The dog prefers the fire it has learned